There’s a phrase that’s been floating around for quite a while now during this COVID pandemic: “getting back to the new normal.”

 So What’s the Solution?

-I’m not trying to bring doom and gloom to an already doomed world—heat death is coming, after all—but I do think it’s important to recognize that, if this is the new normal, it sucks.
+I’m not trying to bring doom and gloom to an already doomed world—heat death is coming, after all—but I do think it’s important to recognize that, if this is the new normal, it’s gonna be a challenge.
 But being aware of it is the first step to fixing the issues.

 Build in a Buffer

 From a capacity planning standpoint, you have to build in more buffer time.
-Delays are going to happen.
-It will take longer to get to decisions (the right ones, anyway).
+Delays are going to happen and it will take longer to get to decisions (the right ones, anyway).
 Plan for there to be confusion and escalations that will do their best to derail a project timeline.
 Pad that timeline with extra time.
 And hey, if you complete early, you look like a rock star!

 Communicate Effectively (and Teach Your Team How to Do So)